georust/rinex/tutorials/README.md

 navigating in real-time, except that the radio messages were stored as RINEX files, which allows to replay them later.

-`-sum` scripts emphasize that the analysis is generated with the `-summary` option.
+`-sum` scripts emphasize that the analysis is restricted to summary report.

-CGGTTS solutions are special timing oriented navigation solutions.
+`CGGTTS` solutions are special timing oriented navigation solutions.
 Some of our surveys are 100% dedicated to CGGTTS, sometimes we solve standard and CGGTTS solutions at the same time.

 - [48H](./48H) two RINEX datasets at once and more